berneout/berneout-license-kit/components/PAT.md

 Quote "read on", since it's patent lingo.

     just before
-    and just after
+    or just after
-    each of their contributions.
+    any of their contributions.

 Patent license scope could cover any or all of: